equipment engineered for aquaculture

 Our Story

 We are a small enterprise, based in Tasmania’s Huon valley, who have been supporting Tasmanian salmon aquaculture farming for more than 20 years.
 We bring together professional engineering expertise and project experience from around the world and across industries to solve aquaculture farm challenges in Tasmania.
 Our strength lies in our ability to work closely with the fish farms to solve their issues and to take these lessons and build them into excellent products.
-With a specialisation in advanced engineering simulation, we conduct computer trials of our ideas so that the farmer doesn’t suffer in-field trial and failure.
+With a specialisation in advanced engineering simulation, we conduct computer trials of our equipment so that the farmer doesn’t suffer in-field trial and failure.

 engineering support